João Victor (footballer, born 1998): Benfica

 On 8 July 2022, Victor signed a five-year contract with Portuguese club Benfica for a fee of €8.5 million for 80% of his economic rights.
-After being sidelined with a ankle injury for three months, he made his debut for the club on 15 October, replacing António Silva in the 91st minute in the 1–1 draw to Liga 3 side Caldas in the third round of the Taça de Portugal, after extra-time, which Benfica went on to win 6–4 in a penalty shoot-out.
+After being sidelined with an ankle injury for three months, he made his debut for the club on 15 October, replacing António Silva in the 91st minute in the 1–1 draw to Liga 3 side Caldas in the third round of the Taça de Portugal, after extra-time, which Benfica went on to win 6–4 in a penalty shoot-out.

 After making three appearances during Benfica's opening half of the season, on 25 January 2023, Victor joined French Ligue 1 club Nantes on loan until the rest of the season.

+Vasco da Gama

+On 31 December 2023, João Victor returned to Brazil, signing a five-year contract with Série A side Vasco da Gama, for a reported fee of €6 million, which could rise to €8 million with add-ons.

+CSKA Moscow

+On 20 August 2025, João Victor signed a four-season contract with Russian Premier League club CSKA Moscow.